alph486/kevinkuhl.me/content/pages/mux.md

 ---

 # Consulting
 Infrastructure, Operations, Site Reliability, and all other things DevOps are very (very) different to small companies.
-A vacuum of inexpensive tools, practices, and reference architectures are available to earlier stage companies.
+A vacuum exists for earlier stage companies where inexpensive tools, zero-to-one simple automation and reference architectures should be.
 As a result, the either cut corners or spend too much time and money.

 Operational maturity is a very fluid thing, and companies are as unique as fingeprints.
 Relentless persuit of less, measurement, and agility are the ingredients MUX provides to smaller companies.